-Back in 1868 in the post-gold rush days of John Cunningham Maclure, a former Royal Engineer, Abbotsford Village took shape and was named for a Maclure family friend, Harry Abbott who was the Western Superintendent of the CPR.
-The CPR was granted right-of-way through the village's 160 acres on the condition that they would build a railway station there, to ensure that a town center would develop and grow at Abbotsford - and grow it did!
+Back in the post-gold rush days of John Cunningham Maclure, (ranked a "Snapper" for the Royal Engineers), a neighbourhood then called Abbotsford Village took shape.
+It was named for a Maclure family friend, Henry Braithwaite Abbott who was the General Superintendent of the CP's Pacific Division.
+The CPR was granted right-of-way on 8.5 acres of land that had been purchased by John Cunningham Maclure and then sold to his son and his son's partners on the condition that they would build a railway station there; to ensure that a town center would develop and grow at Abbotsford - and grow it did!

-As the area became more populated, farming replaced logging as the major economic influence.
-In 1910 the south side of the Fraser was connected by the BC Electric 'inter urban' railway, bringing people and produce within easy reach of the larger coastal cities.
-The service became known as the 'milk run' and was a vital contribution to local dairy farmers as it allowed quick delivery of fresh milk and cream to Lower Mainland markets.
+In 1910 the south side of the Fraser was connected by the BC Electric 'interurban' railway, bringing people and produce within easy reach of the larger coastal cities.
+The first run of four daily runs between Chilliwack and Abbotsford became known as 'the milk run' and was a vital contribution to local dairy farmers as it allowed quick delivery of fresh milk and cream to Lower Mainland markets.

 The Abbotsford Chamber's historical roots begin here with the establishment of the Abbotsford and District Board of Trade, which was registered in 1913.
 Since that time the organization under its many names has evolved and contributed significantly to the steady growth and recognition of the area, both from a business and tourism development standpoint.

 Dating back to the 1930's the Board was instrumental in tourism development through the building of a car and trailer park.
 The development of McCallum Road as major access route to the community was also key.
 During the 40's and 50's the Board was highly involved in the push for the location of the Trans Canada Highway on the south side of the Fraser River and also encouraged recognition of the Abbotsford Airport as an appropriate alternate to Vancouver (YVR).